Use the quote form to compare car and minibus hire quotes at all major destinations in Ireland including:

 Dublin Airport is located around 8 miles to the north of Dublin.
 The bus journey from the airport to the city centre takes around 35-40 minutes.

-There are several hotels located very close to Dublin Airport, the closest being the Hotel Radisson Blu and the Hotel Clarion which both provide a shuttle bus service to the airport terminals.
+There are several hotels located close to Dublin Airport, the closest being the Hotel Radisson Blu and the Hotel Clarion which both provide a shuttle bus service to the airport terminals.

 The Cliffs at Moher in County Clare.
 These cliffs face the Atlantic and are over 230 metres in height.
 There are no safety barriers, since the locals feel that it will spoil the beauty of the place, so take care.